 The world’s largest Wadden Sea stretches in the North-West of Europe from the Netherlands along Germany all the way up to Denmark and has been a UNESCO World Heritage Site since 2009.

 The Lower Saxon Wadden Sea National Park is a major part of this area and spreads over 1,335 sq mi.
 It was established in 1986 and consists of the East Frisian Islands, mudflats, and salt marshes.

-The National Park is home to about 10,000 species from flora and fauna such as mussels, fishes, and mammals like seals.
-In addition, every year, 10 to 12 millions birds are taking a refreshing break.
+The National Park is home to about 10,000 species of flora and fauna such as mussels, fishes, and mammals like seals.
+In addition, every year, 10 to 12 million birds are taking a refreshing break.

 On their long trip between the breeding habitats of Siberia, Scandinavia, and Canada and their wintering grounds in South West Europe and Africa, they feast here on worms, fishes, clams, and snails.

 But also wingless visitors enjoy the diversity and beauty of the mudflats: As soon as the water is gone, you can see people observing the ground for worms, crabs & co.
 Or just strolling around enjoying the squishy mud between their toes.